openebs/zfs-localpv/design/pv-migration.md

 ### Keys Per ZPOOL

 We are proposing to have a key dedicated to ZFS POOL.
-This key will be used by the ZFS-LocalPV driver to set the label on the nodes where it is present.
+This key will be used by the LocalPV-ZFS driver to set the label on the nodes where it is present.
 In this way we can allow the ZFS POOLs to move from any node to any other node as the key is tied to the ZFS POOL as opposed to keeping it per node.
 We are proposing to have a `guid.zfs.openebs.io/<pool-guid>=true` label on the node where the pool is present.
 Assuming admins do not have large number of pools on a node, there will be not much label set on a node.

 ### Migrator

-ZFS POOL name should be same across all the nodes for ZFS-LocalPV.
+ZFS POOL name should be same across all the nodes for LocalPV-ZFS.
 So, we have to rename the ZFS POOLs if we are moving it to any existing node.
 We need a Migrator workflow to update the POOL name in the ZFSVolume object.
 This will find all the volumes present in a ZFS POOL on that node and updates the ZFSVolume object with the correct PoolName.

 **Note:** We can not edit PV volumeAttributes with the new pool name as it is immutable field.